 As we mentioned, rankings are just a starting point in your search for a nursing school or college.
 As you search for a good nursing program there are many things you should consider.
 If you work, does the program offer a heavily structured or a more flexible environment?
 How involved are school faculty in the program?
 How strong is a nursing school’s affiliation with major hospitals and clinics?
 How much clinical work is required for graduation?
 Does the nursing school provide adequate resources including computers, science laboratories and off-campus/clinical work?
 How large are the class sizes?
 What type of academic and career counseling services does the school provide?
 How much one-on-one time can you expect to receive with your professor?
 What is the school’s student placement rate for graduates of their nursing program?

-Nursing College Rankings by Specialty
+Nursing School Rankings by Specialty

 - Clinical Nurse Specialist: Adult / Medical-Surgical